-We conduct our product development, manufacturing, installation and customer support and services in areas where, in order to attempt to mitigate the COVID-19 pandemic, (a) states of emergency related to the spread of COVID-19 have been declared and (b) various levels of "shelter-in-place" orders have been issued, which (i) direct individuals living in those locations to shelter at their places of residence (subject to limited exceptions), (ii) direct businesses and governmental agencies to cease non-essential operations at physical locations, (iii) prohibit non-essential gatherings of various number of individuals, and (iv) order cessation of non-essential travel.
+We conduct our product development, manufacturing, installation and customer support and services in areas where, in order to attempt to mitigate the COVID-19 pandemic, (a) states of emergency related to the spread of COVID-19 have been declared and (b) various levels of "shelter-in-place" or "safer-at-home" orders have been issued, which (i) direct individuals living in those locations to shelter at their places of residence (subject to limited exceptions), (ii) direct businesses and governmental agencies to cease or limit non-essential operations at physical locations, (iii) limit the number of employees that may be present in a particular location; (iv) prohibit or limit non-essential gatherings of various number of individuals, and (v) order cessation of non-essential travel.
 The effects of the COVID-19 pandemic and the actions from applicable governmental authorities has negatively impacted productivity, increased cybersecurity risks as a large portion of our workforce has been working remotely, disrupted our and our customers', suppliers', vendors' and other business partners' and investees' businesses and finances, delayed regulatory and other timelines, and delayed the manufacture and deployment of our satellites.
 Additionally, some regulatory bodies have furloughed employees, reduced activities and temporarily closed their offices.
 Such measures may materially delay the review and/or approval of licenses or authorizations we need to operate our business.
 The magnitude of these impacts will depend, in part, on the length and severity of the pandemic, associated restrictions and resulting economic and financial consequences and other limitations and impediments on the conduct of business in the ordinary course.